leorenis/logbook/tools/elasticsearch/elasticsearch-dump.md

 docker pull taskrabbit/elasticsearch-dump
 ```

-Then you can use it just by :
+Then you can use it just by:
 using docker run --rm -ti taskrabbit/elasticsearch-dump
 you'll need to mount your file storage dir `-v <your dumps dir>:<your mount point>` to your docker container
 Example: